What Makes People Install a COVID-19 Contact-Tracing App? Understanding the Influence of App Design and Individual Difference on Contact-Tracing App Adoption Intention: Discussion

 This research has several limitations.
 First, because our study tested hypothetical app designs to achieve a thorough and systematic exploration of the design space, we could only investigate people's adoption intentions rather than their actual behaviors.
 Therefore, our findings may not fully represent the corresponding actions people take for a real-world contact-tracing app.

+Second, due to the constraint of the survey length, we had to trade off some details in app description and questions, such as to what extent the battery life is affected.
+Since the main goal of our study is to understand and compare the implications on adoption intentions of a wide range of factors, we consider this type of trade-off acceptable and would like to leave a more in-depth examination of specific factors for future work.

-Second, users were reading app descriptions that presented more app design and implementation details (even including security risks in some conditions), which contained more information than they can obtain in real-world situations.
+Third, users were reading app descriptions that presented more app design and implementation details (even including security risks in some conditions), which contained more information than they can obtain in real-world situations.
 This could affect the generalizability of the results.
 Although our findings suggest contact-tracing app providers should be more open about what benefits the app offers to motivate more adoption and what potential risks the app can cause to give people more transparency when not heavily discouraging their interests in using the app.

-Third, We only surveyed mobile users and people aged over 18.
+Fourth, We only surveyed mobile users and people aged over 18.
 So the findings may not generalize to people who are not using a mobile phone (but could use other approaches, such as IoT devices or infrastructure, to participate in digital contact tracing~\cite{Polenta_2020,tedeschi2020iotrace,hu2020iotbased}) and minors.
+Also, we only surveyed U.S. people, which means the estimates of app adoption rate may not generalize to other contexts.

 Lastly, due to the general limitations of quantitative study methodologies, we could not fully uncover the nuances in people's rationales behind their perceptions and adoption intentions, such as why Hispanic people and Black people had higher adoption intentions in some situations and why essential workers were less willing to install contact-tracing apps.
 We hope future work could investigate these aspects specifically.